 To appeal, students may complete a SAP Appeal Form available online in the Student Self-Service and also provide any additional information/documents required by submitting to the financial aid office at ECTC.

 Students will be notified by their student KCTCS email and regular mail of the committee's decision within 48 hours of the committee meeting.
 The decision of the Appeals Committee is final.

-If your appeal is approved by the Financial Aid Appeals Committee, you will be placed on financial aid probation for one semester.
+If your appeal is approved by the Financial Aid Appeals Committee, you will be placed on financial aid probation with an academic plan of action.

 The Financial Aid Office will continue to monitor your academic progress to ensure you are meeting the conditions of your probationary status.
-If you fail to meet the conditions of the probationary status, your eligibility will once again be suspended.
+If you fail to meet the conditions of your plan of action, your eligibility will once again be suspended.

 The SAP Appeal Committee may approve your appeal with certain academic progress conditions or limit future hours.
-If approved, you will receive a plan of action or enter into a contract specifying academic requirements necessary to remain eligible to receive financial aid for the remainder of the enrollment or until SAP standards are achieved.
+If approved, you will receive a plan of action or enter into a plan of action specifying academic requirements necessary to remain eligible to receive financial aid for the remainder of the enrollment or until SAP standards are achieved.